Gregg Phillips

-Gregg Allen Phillips (born October 13, 1960) is an American conspiracy theorist and the former head of the Mississippi Department of Human Services, Deputy Commissioner of the Texas Health and Human Services Commission, and the author of a tweet cited by U.S. President Donald Trump that falsely alleges, without evidence, that between three and five million non-citizens voted in the 2016 elections.
-Phillips executive produced and appeared in Dinesh D’Souza's debunked political film 2000 Mules and pushed a conspiracy theory about election fraud.
-He was partnering on a project with a Texas-based, partisan-conservative organization named True the Vote which falsely alleges widespread voter fraud in the 2020 election, even though "on the record there has been still no evidence or proof provided that there was any sort of fraud".
+Gregg Allen Phillips (born October 13, 1960) is an American conspiracy theorist and former head of the Office of Response and Recovery in the Federal Emergency Management Agency (FEMA).
+He was formerly head of the Mississippi Department of Human Services, deputy commissioner of the Texas Health and Human Services Commission, and the author of a tweet cited by U.S. President Donald Trump that falsely alleges, without evidence, that between three and five million non-citizens voted in the 2016 elections.
+Phillips was the executive producer and appears in Dinesh D'Souza's broadly discredited political film 2000 Mules, which promoted a false conspiracy theory about election fraud.
+Phillips was a partner in the project with the Texas-based conservative organization True the Vote, which alleged widespread voter fraud in the 2020 election while "no evidence or proof provided that there was any sort of fraud".

 Career

 In the 1990s, Phillips campaigned for Republican gubernatorial nominee Kirk Fordice.
 A year after his election, Governor Fordice in 1993 nominated Phillips to head the Mississippi Department of Human Services.
-The Mississippi State Senate approved his nomination despite a discrepancy in Phillips' resume uncovered by the Mississippi Joint Committee on Performance Evaluation and Expenditure Review.
+The Mississippi State Senate approved his nomination despite a discrepancy in Phillips's resume uncovered by the Mississippi Joint Committee on Performance Evaluation and Expenditure Review.

+Mismanagement accusations

 In 1994, he privatized the collection of child support in two Mississippi counties by signing a contract with a private company based in Virginia.
 Phillips left the Department of Human Services in 1995, "under fire from the Legislature for his management of the state welfare programs."
-A week after leaving Department of Human Services, Phillips was hired by Synesis Corporation, a division of Centec Learning, which had an $878,000 contract to lease mobile learning labs to the University of Mississippi at Oxford as part of LEAP, a literacy program that Phillips favored when he headed the Department of Human Services.
+A week after leaving Department of Human Services, Phillips was hired by Synesis Corporation, a division of Centec Learning, which had an $878,000 contract to lease mobile learning labs to the University of Mississippi at Oxford as part of LEAP.
+While overseeing the Department of Human Services, Phillips spearheaded LEAP.
+The Mississippi Legislature determined that Phillips' actions constituted the "appearance of impropriety" and that Phillips mismanaged his department, finding that Phillips caused the Mississippi Department of Human Services' "failure to comply with federal regulations."

+Texas

-Phillips was Deputy Commissioner for the Texas Health and Human Services Commission from March 2003 to September 3, 2004.
+Phillips was deputy commissioner for the Texas Health and Human Services Commission from March 2003 to September 3, 2004.

 Phillips then ran the health care analytics firm AutoGov.
-Phillips is described as a "vocal conservative who founded a health-care-data company."
+He was described as a "vocal conservative who founded a health-care-data company."